-All drinking water, including bottled water, may reasonably be AL (Action Level, Regulatory): The concentration of contaminant that, if exceeded, triggers treatment or other requirement which a water system must follow. expected to contain at least small amounts of some contaminants.
-The presence of contaminants does not necessarily indicate that the CFU/mL: Colony Forming Units per milliliter water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the USEPA's Safe MCL (Maximum Contaminant Level): The highest level of Drinking Water Hotline, 1-800-426-4791. et as close to the PHGs (or MCLGs) as is economically an Some people may be more vulnerable to contaminants in drinking echnologically feasible. water than the general population.
-Immuno-compromised persons MCLG (Maximum Contaminant Level Goal): The level of such as persons with cancer undergoing chemotherapy, persons contaminant in drinking water below which there is no known of who have undergone organ transplants, people with HIV/AIDs or expected risk to health.
-MCLGs are set by the United State other immune system disorders, some elderly, and infants can be Environmental Protection Agency. particularly at risk from infections.
-These people should seek advice MRDL (Maximum Residual Disinfectant Level): The highe about drinking water from their health care providers.
-The USEPA level of a disinfectant allowed in drinking water.
-There and Centers for Disease Control guidelines on appropriate means to convincing evidence that addition of a disinfectant is necessary lessen the risk of infection by Cryptosporidium and other microbial for control of microbial contaminants. contaminants are available from the Safe Drinking Water Hotline at MRDLG (Maximum Residual Disinfectant Level Goal): Th level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbia 1-800-426-4791.
-Additionally, the EPA Office of Ground Water and Drinking Water maintains a website with useful information on drinking water.
-The contaminants. address is www.epa.gov/safewater/.
-Information can also be ND (Not Detected): Contaminant is not detectable at testing obtained by accessing the American Water Works Association's limit. website at www.awwa.org, the CDPH website at NTU: Nephelometric Turbidity Unit http://www.cdph.ca.gov/certlic/drinkingwater/Pages/default.aspx, or Primary Drinking Water Standards: MCLs and MRDLs for by calling the Utility office at (805) 467-3388. contaminants that affect health along with their monitoring ar Arsenic reporting requirements, and water treatment requirements While your drinking water meets the federal and state standard for PHG (Public Health Goal): The level of a contaminant arsenic, it does contain low levels of arsenic.
-The arsenic standard drinking water below which there is no known or expected risk balances the current understanding of arsenic's possible health nealth.
-PHGs are set by the California Environmental Protection effects against the costs of removing arsenic from drinking water.
-Agency.
-The U.S. Environmental Protection Agency continues to research ppm: parts per million, or milligrams per liter (mg/L) the health effects of low levels of arsenic, which is a mineral known ppb: parts per billion, or micrograms per liter ( $\mu$ g/L) to cause cancer in humans at high concentrations and is linked to RAA (Running Annual Average): An arithmetic average of a other health effects such as skin damage and circulatory problems. samples is computed quarterly.
-This quarterly average is the Lead averaged against the previous three quarters worth of data to provide an annual running average.
+AL (Action Level, Regulatory): The concentration of a contaminant that, if exceeded, triggers treatment or othe requirement which a water system must follow.

+CFU/mL: Colony Forming Units per milliliter

+MCL (Maximum Contaminant Level): The highest level of a contaminant that is allowed in drinking water.
+Primary MCLs are set as close to the PHGs (or MCLGs) as is economically and technologically feasible.

+MCLG (Maximum Contaminant Level Goal): The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs are set by the United States Environmental Protection Agency.

+MRDL (Maximum Residual Disinfectant Level): The highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

+MRDLG (Maximum Residual Disinfectant Level Goal): The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbia contaminants

+ND (Not Detected): Contaminant is not detectable at testing limit

+NTU: Nephelometric Turbidity Unit

+Primary Drinking Water Standards: MCLs and MRDLs for contaminants that affect health along with their monitoring and reporting requirements, and water treatment requirements.

+PHG (Public Health Goal): The level of a contaminant in drinking water below which there is no known or expected risk to health.
+PHGs are set by the California Environmental Protection Agency.

+ppm: parts per million, or milligrams per liter (mg/L)

+ppb: parts per billion, or micrograms per liter (μg/L)

+RAA (Running Annual Average): An arithmetic average of all samples is computed quarterly.
+This quarterly average is then averaged against the previous three quarters worth of data to provide an annual running average.
 The highest running average over a twelve month period is used for compliance.

-If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
-Lead Secondary Drinking Water Standards: MCLs for contaminan in drinking water is primarily from materials and components that affect taste, odor, or appearance of the drinking wate associated with service lines and home plumbing.
-The San Miguel Contaminants with SDWSs do not affect health at the MCL levels CSD is responsible for providing high quality drinking water, but TON: Threshold Odor Number cannot control the variety of materials used in plumbing TT (Treatment Technique): A required process intended to components.
-When your water has been sitting for several hours, reduce the level of a contaminant in drinking water. you can minimize the potential for lead exposure by flushing your tap uS/cm microSiemens per centimeter (1 S = 1 ohm-1) A neasure of electrical conductance for 30 seconds to 2 minutes before using water for drinking or cooking.
-(Continued on page 4) USEPA: United States Environmental Protection Agency
+Secondary Drinking Water Standards: MCLs for contaminants that affect taste, odor, or appearance of the drinking water Contaminants with SDWSs do not affect health at the MCL levels uS/cm- microSiemens per centimeter (1 S = 1 ohm-1) A measure of electrical conductance.

+TON: Threshold Odor Number

+TT (Treatment Technique): A required process intended to reduce the level of a contaminant in drinking water.

+USEPA: United States Environmental Protection Agency